elliotttmiller/poker-ai/README.md

 ---

 ## Vision & Core Purpose
-PokerMind is built to be more than just a strong poker bot.
-Its goal is to develop a "thinking" machine that adapts its strategy, models opponents, and reflects on its own decision-making process—all while running efficiently on personal desktop hardware.
+PokerMind is more than just a strong poker bot.
+Its purpose is to build a local, private AI agent that plays Texas Hold’em at a world-class level, entirely autonomously, using advanced logic and adaptive strategies.
+The agent runs locally for your personal use, ensuring privacy and full control.
+It adapts its strategy, models opponents, and reflects on its own decision-making process—all while running efficiently on personal desktop hardware.

+## Features
+### Opponent Profiling
+- AI-driven dynamic player profiling and categorization
+- Build comprehensive opponent profiles through data analysis and behavioral pattern recognition
+- Detailed statistics on player tendencies
+- Real-time adaptation to playing styles
+- Historical hand analysis and pattern recognition
+- Exploit identification and strategy recommendations

+### GTO Solver
+- Real-time Nash equilibrium calculations for optimal play
+- Advanced mathematical modeling of hand ranges
+- Precise bet sizing recommendations
+- Balanced strategy calculations for all game situations
+- Instant analysis of complex decision points

+### Bluff Identifier
+- Pattern recognition of betting behaviors
+- Statistical analysis of opponent tendencies
+- Real-time bluff probability calculations
+- Historical data analysis for better accuracy
+- Confidence ratings for bluff detection

+### Automatic Play
+- Multi-table support for simultaneous play
+- Customizable playing styles and strategies
+- Automated decision-making based on GTO principles
+- Smart timing variations for natural gameplay
+- Continuous learning and strategy adjustment

+### Core AI Agent Capabilities
+- Combines smart strategy with real-time learning
+- Reads and understands opponents, adapting tactics with every hand
+- Makes sharp decisions to outplay opponents every time
+- Fully autonomous: no user intervention during gameplay
+- Self-learning and adaptation through self-play and hand review
+- Natural language explanations of decisions (via LLM integration)
+- Simulation and post-game analysis tools

+---

 ## Core Philosophy: System 1 & System 2 Cognitive Model
 Inspired by Daniel Kahneman's dual-process model: